delamorinierejh/wdi-project-4-frontend/README.md

 ![alt text](http://imgur.com/tJbeihh.png "BidUp Homepage")

 ###The Idea
 My final project at WDI.
 BidUp is a charity auction site which allows individuals and business to post lots in an effort to raise money for their favourite charities.
 The idea for the app came from an observation that with the arrival of sites such as Just Giving, this whole process has become a lot easier.
-The internet is now the first port of call for anyone raising sponsorship money through ne running the marathon etc. Charity auctions are popular and effective ways to raise money at private events, ranging from political party conferences, to high-end events, to the local village fete.
+The internet is now the first port of call for anyone raising sponsorship money through running the marathon etc. Charity auctions are popular and effective ways to raise money at private events, ranging from political party conferences, to high-end events, to the local village fete.
 This brought me to my idea.
 Wouldn’t it be great to have a central site where individuals and businesses can post lots to raise money for their chosen charities?
 This would open up a new and effective way to raise money for charity (and a fun, interactive way for prominent organisations and people to give back a bit).

 ###The Build
 ![alt text](http://imgur.com/HjuMTDk.png "Profile Page")